ctkjose/exc_docs/doc_index.md

 EXC combines a client-side JavaScript framework with a backend framework in PHP, both loosely couple yet fully integrated.

+## Our goals are: ##

+To reduce and simplify the components that you have to code to make a web application.

+To keep the learning curve low.

+To reduce the security and operational complexity of deploying an application.

+To leverage robust architectures and environments.
+To be able to deploy your app with common hosting companies (even vhosts), and use technologies like apache, and nginx, that are well documented, easy to scale and extremely cost-effective.

 > : This documentation is in its early stages.
 Things are thrown together in a haphazard way, Sorry!.

 ## Topics ##

 [START-TOPICS]
 [Getting Started]
+[-] [Install and setup](./doc_app_structure.md)<BR> How to install EXC and setup an application.
 [-] [Configuring your app](./doc_server_config.md)<BR> How to start and configure an app.
 [-] [Building the UI](./doc_server_ui_views.md)<BR> Basics of building your UI.
 [-] [Working with views](./doc_client_view.md)<BR> How to use views in your app.